ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Additional Parameters
 ------------------------

-Typially, the following parameters must be set explicitly by the user in the configuration file (``config.yaml``) when executing the plotting tasks.
+Typically, the following parameters must be set explicitly by the user in the configuration file (``config.yaml``) when executing the plotting tasks.

 ``COMOUT_REF``: (Default: "")
    The directory where the GRIB2 files from post-processing are located.
 In *community* mode (i.e., when ``RUN_ENVIR: "community"``), this directory will correspond to the location in the experiment directory where the post-processed output can be found (e.g., ``$EXPTDIR/$DATE_FIRST_CYCL/postprd``).
 In *nco* mode, this directory should be set to the location of the COMOUT directory and end with ``$PDY/$cyc``.